VGP/vgp-tools/README.md

 To make all libraries and command line tools just type ```make``` in this top level directory.
 Both packages have no dependencies on other software.

-Further documentation is available in the following files:
+Further documentation is available as follows:

+**CORE**

-- [Core/Format-description.md](https://github.com/VGP/vgp-tools/blob/master/Core/Format-description.md) definition of One-Code schemas and data representation
+- [Framework Description](https://github.com/VGP/vgp-tools/blob/master/Core/Format-description.md): definition of One-Code schemas and data representation
-- [Core/Generic-tools.md](https://github.com/VGP/vgp-tools/blob/master/Core/Generic-tools.md) generic One-Code command line tools
+- [Generic Tools](https://github.com/VGP/vgp-tools/blob/master/Core/Generic-tools.md): generic One-Code command line tools
-- [Core/Library-interface.md](https://github.com/VGP/vgp-tools/blob/master/Core/Library-interface.md) the standard C library interface for One-Code developers
+- [Library Interface](https://github.com/VGP/vgp-tools/blob/master/Core/Library-interface.md): the standard C library interface for One-Code developers

+**VGP**

-- [VGP/VGP-sequence-schema.md](https://github.com/VGP/vgp-tools/blob/master/VGP/VGP-sequence-schema.md) the VGP-formats schema for sequence data and genome assembly
+- [The VGP Schema](https://github.com/VGP/vgp-tools/blob/master/VGP/docs/VGP-sequence-schema.md): the VGP formats schema for sequence data and genome assembly
-- [VGP/VGP-sequence-tools.md](https://github.com/VGP/vgp-tools/blob/master/VGP/VGP-sequence-tools.md) command line tools for importing and operating on data in VGP-formats.
+- [The VGP Tools](https://github.com/VGP/vgp-tools/blob/master/VGP/docs/VGP-sequence-tools.md): command line tools for importing and operating on data in VGP-formats.
 Many of these are useful for general file conversions and other basic operations on arbitrary DNA sequence data sets
-- [VGP/VGP-assembly-workflow.md](https://github.com/VGP/vgp-tools/blob/master/VGP/VGP-assembly-workflow.md) a hypothetical work flow for genome assembly to illustrate potential use of VGP formats and tools.
+- [Assembly Workflow Example](https://github.com/VGP/vgp-tools/blob/master/VGP/docs/VGP-assembly-workflow.md): a hypothetical work flow for genome assembly to illustrate potential use of VGP formats and tools.
 Note that this is *not* all implemented - it is just for illustrative purposes.

-in addition to specific technical documentation within individual files.
+In addition, specific technical documentation can be found within individual source files.

 Authors:  Gene Myers, Richard Durbin, and the Vertebrate Genome Project Assembly Group